 Have you been in a position of not getting the colour results you want?
 Do you have often colour arguments with your clients?

-We have noticed designer teams have a challenge in choosing and communicating colours in their designs as colour is presented differently from device to device and even between monitors of the same brand.
-The client’s view of the colour may be significantly different than what the designer sees in the monitor.
+We have noticed design teams have a challenge in choosing and communicating colours in their designs, as colour is presented differently from device to device and even between monitors of the same brand.
+The client’s view of the colour may be significantly different than what the designer sees on the monitor.

 Photo: Image before calibration and Image after the calibration process (source: Pantone, 2018)